DataDog/documentation/content/en/opentelemetry/collector_exporter/docker_metrics.md

 {{< img src="/opentelemetry/collector_exporter/docker_metrics.png" alt="OpenTelemetry Docker metrics in a Containers dashboard" style="width:100%;" >}}

-The Docker stats receiver enables collecting container metrics.
+To collect container metrics, configure the [Docker stats receiver][1] in your Datadog Exporter.

-For more information, see the OpenTelemetry project documentation for [the Docker Stats Receiver][1].
+For more information, see the OpenTelemetry project documentation for [the Docker stats receiver][1].

 ## Setup